EmilianoAmador/Emiliano_Amador_a_whale_off_the_portfolio/.ipynb_checkpoints/README-checkpoint.md

 ## Introduction

-This quantitative analysis has several components: performance, volatility, risk, risk-return profile, and portfolio diversification.
-I used Python and Pandas to evaluate six major investment portfolios across these various metrics to see which portfolio outperforms the broader stock market, represented as the S&P500.
-The portfolios evaluated include the distinguished Berkshire Hathaway portfolio, the Soros Fund Management, the Tiger Global Management, and two algorithmic portfolios from an undisclosed trading firm (Algo 1 and Algo 2).
-The historical data was provided by yahoo finance and placed into CSV files using excel.
+In this quantitative analysis project, I used Python and Pandas to evaluate six major investment portfolios accross various metrics to see which portfolio outperforms the rest.
+To do this, I created a tool that analyzes and visually organizes each portfolio's volatility, risk, returns, and sharpe ratios from their historical daily returns.
+The portfolios evaluated include the distinguished Berkshire Hathaway portfolio, two algorithmic portfolios from an undisclosed trading firm (Algo 1 and Algo 2), and three portfolios from large hedge and mutual funds firms.
+The historical data was provided by yahoo finance and placed into csv files using excel.

+Lastly, I used the results from the portfolio analysis to create a custom stocks portfolio and ran it against the other portfolios as well as the S&P 500.

 **Process Outline:**
 1. [Read in and Wrangle Returns Data](#Preparing-the-Data)